 Times: The Village is open from 9:30 am to 4:00 pm

-Experience the traditions of an early 19th-century New England Thanksgiving.
-Learn about 1830s dining etiquette and watch the men of the Village compete in a post-dinner target shoot.
+Experience the traditions of preparing for an early 19th-century New England Thanksgiving.
+Learn about 1830s dining etiquette and watch the men of the Village compete in a post-dinner target shoot (weekends).
 Smell the scents of roasted turkey and pies warming by the fire.
 Hear the minister talk about the true meaning of Thanksgiving in the Village’s historic Center Meetinghouse.
-Learn how preparations were made for this holiday meal.

 On weekends, guests can enjoy a delicious bountiful harvest buffet in the Bullard Tavern (see below for more information).